crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

     return *this;
 }
 ```
 Once these two constructors are built, the Integer class can safely be passed around by value without concern since a deep copy of the entire object will now be generated.
-When we pass the Intger class to the Print() function, the user defined copy constructor will be called instead of compiler generated one which by default does the shallow copy.
+When we pass the Integer class to the Print() function, the user-defined copy constructor will be called instead of the compiler-generated one which by default does the shallow copy.

 ### L and R Values
 C++ differentiates between L and R values with major implications any C++ enigneer needs to be aware of.
 An L value: